Coming 2 America: Cast

+Additionally, Morgan Freeman, En Vogue, Salt-N-Pepa, and Gladys Knight appear as themselves at King Joffe's pre-funeral with Freeman doing a narration about him and En Vogue, Salt-N-Pepa, and Knight singing.
+Dikembe Mutombo appears at Lavelle's ascension party.
+Davido performs at the grand party during the final scene of the film.
+John Legend appears during the credits singing "She's Your Queen".

 Production

 Development

 In January 2017, an announcement was publicized which addressed the impending production of a sequel to the original film, Coming to America.
 Kevin Misher was named as producer, and David Sheffield and Barry W. Blaustein, the original screenwriters, were also attached to the project.
-However, a possible participation of lead actors Eddie Murphy and Arsenio Hall was left undefined.
+However, the possible participation of lead actors Eddie Murphy and Arsenio Hall was left undefined.

 Casting

-On January 11, 2019, it was announced that the sequel would be moving forward with Murphy reprising his role, and Craig Brewer as director (having previously worked with Murphy on the Netflix film Dolemite Is My Name).
-Arsenio Hall, Shari Headley, John Amos, Paul Bates, and James Earl Jones were expected to return for the sequel as well.
+On January 11, 2019, it was announced that the sequel would be moving forward with Murphy reprising his role, with Craig Brewer as director (having previously worked with Murphy on the Netflix film Dolemite Is My Name).
+Arsenio Hall, John Amos, Paul Bates, and James Earl Jones were expected to return for the sequel as well.
 Wesley Snipes signed on for a role in the film, later revealed to be General Izzi, the son of Colonel Izzi and older brother of Imani from the first film.
 Leslie Jones and rapper Rick Ross also joined the cast in undisclosed roles.

 On June 18, 2019, Jermaine Fowler was cast in the film in a starring role.
-On August 12, 2019, it was confirmed that Shari Headley would reprise her role as love interest Lisa McDowell.
+On August 12, 2019, it was confirmed that Shari Headley would reprise her role as Lisa McDowell.
 On August 21, 2019, Nomzamo Mbatha, Tracy Morgan, KiKi Layne, Luenell, Rotimi, Teyana Taylor, and Michael Blackson were added to the cast, alongside returning actors Louie Anderson, Vanessa Bell Calloway, and Garcelle Beauvais.
-Madge Sinclair, who played Akeem's mother Queen Aoleon in the original film, died in December 1995; her character was not recast, but is featured in archive footage.
-In September 2019, Davido had been cast in a cameo role in the film.
+Madge Sinclair, who played Akeem's mother Queen Aoleon in the original film, had died in 1995; her character was not recast but is featured in archive footage.
+In September 2019, Davido was cast in a cameo role in the film.

 In October 2019, Samuel L. Jackson, who briefly appeared in the original film, was confirmed to not be reprising his role in the sequel due to scheduling conflicts.
 Murphy said that if Jackson had been available for the cameo, his character would be again featured robbing the McDowells restaurant.
 In December 2019, Morgan Freeman and Bella Murphy were cast in undisclosed roles.
 In October 2019, Eriq La Salle stated that he will not reprise his role of Darryl Jenks from the original film due to scheduling conflicts.
 In February 2021, Murphy stated that if the character of Darryl Jenks had returned, there could have been a romance with Patrice McDowell (portrayed by Allison Dean) due to the events at the end of the original film.